openhab/org.openhab.binding.zwave/doc/wintop/wtrfid_0_0.md

 ### Parameter 5: Mode

 Configure the operating mode
-If any mode other then 3, that value will be reported after a get but will be handled in SW as mode 1.

-  * MODE 1: Normal operating mode.
-  * MODE 3: Z-Wave chip is always on to request e.g. version or manufacturer id.
-If any mode other then 3, that value will be reported after a get but will be handled in SW as mode 1.
+<p&gtIf any mode other then 3, that value will be reported after a get but will be handled in SW as mode 1.</p&gt <ul&gt<li&gtMODE 1: Normal operating mode.</li&gt <li&gtMODE 3: Z-Wave chip is always on to request e.g. version or manufacturer id.
+If any mode other then 3, that value will be reported after a get but will be handled in SW as mode 1.</li&gt </ul&gt
 Values in the range 1 to 255 may be set.

 The manufacturer defined default value is ```1```.